quasipedia/slack-useradmin/README.md

 5. Each _dominus_ associate tags (or combinations of them) to channels/groups.
 6. All channels and/or groups are automatically created, and the correct _slackizens_ are automatically invited to them.

+# Commands

+The following is the complete list of commands available in Slack-Useradmin.

+## send-token E-MAIL ...

+[admin, dominus]

+    /xxx send-token alpha@example.com bravo@example.com charlie@foobar.nz

+Send a unique, distinct token to each of the mail adresses given as parameters.
+The token is later to be used with the `i-am` command.

+## i-am TOKEN

+[member]

+    /xxx i-am 7f0aacbd-d220-4450-a9c0-4a23d4f7ec26

+The _maverik_ issuing this command will associate their account to the _user_ whose token has been generated for.
+If the command succeeds, the _maverik_ is now a _slackizen_.

+## they-are SLACK-USERNAME USER-EMAIL

+[admin, dominus]

+    /xxx they-are @goldenunicorn foo.bar@example.com

+Has the same effect of `i-am`, but does not require sending tokens nor any action from the _maverik_'s side (requires you to know who the hell is
+@goldenunicorn, though!)

+## me

+[admin, dominus, member]

+    /xxx me

+Return informations on associated e-mail[s] for the slackizen, their tags and participation in groups/channels.

+## tag USER-EMAIL ±TAG ...

+[admin, dominus]

+    /xxx foo.bar@example.com +dev +front-end +junior
+    /xxx spam@example.com -junior +senior